FNBUBBLES420-ORG/readme.md/readme.md

 ## 💡 What We Do

-- **Support for Disabled Gamers and Veterans:** Providing tailored tools and resources to help disabled gamers and veterans achieve their potential.
+- **Support for Disabled Gamers, Developers, and Veterans:** Providing tailored tools and resources to help disabled gamers, developers, and veterans achieve their potential.
 - **Mental Health Advocacy:** Promoting mental well-being through gaming, community support, and educational initiatives.
 - **Inclusive Community Building:** Creating a space where everyone is welcome, regardless of background or ability.
 - **Development Resources:** Offering coding tutorials, workshops, and collaboration opportunities for developers and veterans at all levels.